 Must know tip 5 – Protect your wood after finishing your project

-This prevents moisture and fungi from penetrating and attacking the wood.
+As a result, moisture and fungi are prevented from penetrating and damaging the wood.

 Woodworking | DIY | Home decoration